wushuaibuaa/vsautocomplete-en-en/README.md

-# English word hint(auto-completion) for VS Code
+# English word hint (auto-completion) for Visual Studio Code

 ## Installation

-Search "English word hit" in extension page and install.
+1. Press Ctrl+Shift+X to open the Extensions tab
+2. Type **English word hint** to find the extension
+3. Click the Install button, then the Enable button

 ## Hint Support

-1. English word hint and give the explanation in markdown and latex file.
+1. When editing a **markdown** file and **latex** file in Code with **English word hint** installed, any type of English words will trigger a hint of word and give the explanation.

 ## Declaration